threefoldfoundation/info_sdk/src/gettingstarted/explore_nodes.md

 ### Last heartbeat

-The date and time at which the explorer received an heartbeat from the node.
-We consider a node offline is the explorer did not receive a heartbeat for more than 10 minutes.
+The date and time at which the explorer received a heartbeat from the node.
+We consider a node offline when the explorer did not receive a heartbeat for more than 10 minutes.

-Make sure to always skip offline node when doing a reservation.
-Failing to do so will leave your reservation blocked until its provision timeout is reached and then couldcelled.
+Make sure to always skip offline nodes when doing a reservation.
+Failing to do so will leave your reservation blocked until its provision timeout is reached and then cancelled.

 ### List of network interfaces

-This gives you the network configuration of the node.
-This is important when you create your networks
+This gives you the network configuration of the node and is important when you create your networks.